jeremiah-dibble/Language-model-with-Numerical-Data/README.md

 # Language-model-with-Numerical-Data
 Using numerical and categorical data with a language model to classify reviews.
+It uses the multimodal_transformers along with huggingface libraries to classify amazon reviews based on numerical/categorical data and text.
+I trained the language model to predict the star rating given in the review.
+This example is designed to be very easy to modify to run on another dataset for learning or practical use.